chusan17/yold-system/README.md

 this file shows how to re-train `YOLOv4 tiny` using your original dataset in Colaboratory.<br>
 YOLO needs unique dataset format, you need to create dataset for YOLO with [this labeling tool](https://github.com/tzutalin/labelImg).<br>

-**Inference should be performed inside Jetson which means no necessary Internet connection during Real-Time detection.**<br>
+**Inference is performed in only Jetson which means no necessary Internet connection during Real-Time detection.**<br>
 But Notification to your LINE account introduced below needs WiFi for API call.<br>

 ### Hardwares